ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 In particular, if the CBOR byte string STR is not the empty CBOR byte string (0x40), C considers as the Content-Format ct either:

-* the one specified by the profile of ACE used, if the CBOR byte string STR conveyed by the "from_rs" parameter is not tagged; or, otherwise
+* the one employed in the profile of ACE used, if the CBOR byte string STR conveyed by the "from_rs" parameter is not tagged; or, otherwise

 * the one associated with the tag number TN of the tagged CBOR byte string STR conveyed by the "from_rs" parameter.